CodisTech/InventoryTrackerPublic/docs/DOCKER.md

 ## Support

-For Docker-related deployment issues, please contact support@codistech.com.
+For Docker-related deployment issues, please open an issue in the GitHub repository.